 In August of 1990 she and Sadananda restarted Alandi Ashram in its current location in Boulder, Colorado.
 In 1997 the Ashram grew into a residential community, having nine resident members and an additional three full time student participants.
 In 1998 they began to develop Alandi Ayurvedic Gurukula.

-Alakananda is a co-founder,spiritual mother, teacher, Ayurvedic practitioner, flower essence maker and storyteller.
+Alakananda is a co-founder,spiritual mother, teacher, Ayurvedic doctor, flower essence maker and storyteller.
 She is also an accomplished writer with many published articles.
 Alakananda has written and is self-publishing her autobiographical trilogy Patchwork Mandala.
 The first two volumes, Pilgrimage to the Mother, and The Rainbow Bridge, are available and well-loved.
-Her future book plans include, Ayurveda for Elders and Ayrurveda for Couples.